 - Use a large standing mixer, throw all the ingredients in, and let it mix mix mix – until they are nice and creamy.

-Our Holiday table will most definitely include these Make Ahead Creamy Mashed Potatoes.
-Also, on the list – a turkey and a ham, Sweet Potato Casserole (recipe coming), Spinach Salad with Honey Dijon Dressing, my mom’s Chewy French Bread, Strawberry Pretzel Salad (that’s actually not really a salad!), and desserts – French Silk Pie, and Pumpkin Streusel Cake.
+Our Holiday table will most definitely include these mashed potatoes.
+Also, on the list – a turkey and a ham, Sweet Potato Casserole, Spinach Salad with Honey Dijon Dressing, my mom’s Chewy French Bread, Strawberry Pretzel Salad (that’s actually not really a salad!), and desserts – French Silk Pie, and Pumpkin Streusel Cake.

 I LOVE the holidays.
 The friends and family gatherings, the surprises, the love, and of course, the FOOD. 🙂